Metric entropy, n-widths, and sampling of functions on manifolds: Introduction

 \section{Introduction}

 In classical computational mathematics, it is customary to represent a function by using finitely many parameters, e.g., the coefficients of some truncated series expansion.
 Representing a function in terms of binary bits rather than a sequence of real numbers is the problem of quantization.
-A well known method for image compression is to consider the discrete cosine transform of sub-blocks of an image, and manipulate these by using a so-called quantization mask.
-The integers thus obtained are represented as a bit string to which coding techniques can be applied to achieve the final compressed image.
-Similarly, in wireless communication, one needs to transform an analogue signal into a stream of bits, from which the original signal should be recovered at the receiving end with a minimal distortion.
+The integers thus obtained are represented as a bit string to which coding techniques can be applied to achieve a final compression.
+In wireless communication, for instance, one needs to transform an analogue signal into a stream of bits, from which the original signal should be recovered at the receiving end with a minimal distortion.

 The theory of bit representation of functions pre-dates these modern requirements and was already studied by Kolmogorov.
 The notion of metric entropy in the sense of Kolmogorov gives a measurement of the minimal number of bits needed to represent an arbitrary function from a compact subset of a function space.
-Babenko, Kolmogorov, Tikhomirov, Vitushkin, and Yerokhin have given many estimates on the metric entropy for several compact subsets of the standard function spaces, cf.~\cite{Kolmogorov:1959fk,Vitushkin:1961fk}.
+Babenko, Kolmogorov, Tikhomirov, Vitushkin, and Yerokhin have given many estimates on the metric entropy for several compact subsets of the standard function spaces, cf.~\cite{Kolmogorov:1959fk}, \cite[Chapter 2,3]{Vitushkin:1961fk}.

+Constructive algorithms were derived in \cite{Mhaskar:2005fk} to represent functions in suitably defined Besov spaces on the sphere using asymptotically the same number of bits as the metric entropy of these classes, except for a logarithmic factor.
+A generalization was obtained for compact smooth Riemannian manifolds $\mathbb{X}$ and global approximation spaces in \cite{Ehler:2013fkxx}.
+Periodic function classes were considered in \cite{Dung:2001uq,Temlyakov:1990kx}.
+Related measures of complexity are $n$-widths \cite{Kolmogorov:1936fk} and were studied for some classical function spaces in \cite{Pinkus:1985uq,Pinkus:1985kx}, see \cite{DeVore:1989sp} for the concept of nonlinear $n$-widths.
+We also refer to \cite[Chapter 1]{Carl:1990fk}, \cite[Sections 1.3, 3, 4]{Edmunds:1996vn}, \cite[Sections 6.3, 6.4]{Haroske:2007ys} for related results.